takanory/slides/20220429pyconus/index.rst

   * 🏬 Venue and facility(WiFi, Video...)
   * 🍱 Foods, ☕️ Coffee, 🧁 Snacks and 🍺 Beers

 ..
-I held PyCon JP event several years in the past.
+I held PyCon JP events several years in the past.
-   As you can imagine, lots of tasks to hold Conference.
+   As you can imagine, there are lots of tasks to hold Conference.
    For example, talk arrangements, ticket sales, venue management, food...
    And, ...